AndroTrujillo/prework-study-guide/README.md

 ## Description

-I started to build this project as part of the Study Guide to learn and pass my Prework for boot camp.
-Learning basics of HTML, CSS, Git, and JS.
+Welcome to my Prework Study Guide!
+This project was created as part of my preparation for coding bootcamp.
+It serves as a comprehensive resource to help me learn and master the foundational skills required to pass the Prework phase.
+It focuses on the basics of HTML, CSS, Git, and JS.

 ## Installation